rawhide-kobayashi/ryzen-smu-cli/README.md

   ryzen-smu-cli [options]

 Options:
-  --offset <offset>                Specify a zero-indexed core, or list of cores, and their PBO offset(s), in a fashion
-                                   similar to taskset. e.g. 0:-10,1:5,2:-20,14:-25
+  --offset <offset>                  Specify a zero-indexed logical core, or list of logical cores, and their PBO offset(s), in a fashion similar to taskset. e.g. 0:-10,1:5,2:-20,14:-25.
+These are the logical core IDs as they appear in your system, not the true IDs according to fused hardware disabled cores.
-  --disable-cores <disable-cores>  Specify a zero-indexed list of cores to disable. e.g. 0,1,4,7,12,15.
-This setting
-                                   does not take into account any current core disablement.
+  --disable-cores <disable-cores>    Specify a zero-indexed list of logical cores to disable. e.g. 0,1,4,7,12,15.
+This setting does not take into account any current core disablement.
 All cores you wish to disable must be specified.
 Any that are unspecified will be enabled.
 This option requires a reboot.
   --enable-all-cores                 Enable all cores.
+  --get-offsets-terse                Print a list of all PBO offsets on logical cores in a simple, comma-separated format, without core identifiers. e.g. -15,0,2,-20.
+  --get-physical-cores               Print a list of physical cores, to find out which ones are disabled in <8-core-per-CCD SKUs.
+  --set-pbo-scalar <set-pbo-scalar>  Sets the PBO scalar.
+This is a whole number between 1 and 10.
+  --get-pbo-scalar                   Get the current PBO scalar.
   --version                          Show version information -?, -h, --help                     Show help and usage information
 ```

-# Note about compatiblity with 4/6/12-core skus
-I just realized that this won't work with these skus.
-ZenStates-Core does not implicitly compensate for the disabled cores when applying per-core PBO offsets.
-I need to update this to get the disabled core map and compensate for it myself.